 Adam travelled as a guest of Destination Canada.

 Do you have any tips to add to our Quebec City travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock